I know your lives have been on hold while you waited for it.

 But it’s an iCarly night, and Sam has been arrested after an incident with a foreign dignitary.
 Not only has iCarly never been cancelled, but Spencer and Carly’s dad is going to be able to watch this episode, for the first time ever.

-So Carly has to ask Spencer to co-host with her, even though Gibby is there, even though Freddie can set-up an unmanned camera (it just has to be stationary), even though the show is better with but doesn’t necessarily have to have two hosts.
+So Carly has to ask Spencer to co-host with her, even though Gibby is there, even though Freddie can set-up an unmanned camera and host too (it just has to be stationary), even though the show is better with but doesn’t necessarily have to have two hosts.
 And just a note: Carly and Gibby actually do iCarly all by themselves in 5×03 (even if it doesn’t go too well, that’s little to with the fact that there’s only two people involved), so clearly Carly doesn’t really need Spencer to co-host with her.

 She tells him to reschedule his date (nonchalantly, like it’s no big deal, like she expects him to do it because he’s Spencer and that’s the sort of thing he does for her, and because dates come and go but sisters are forever and iCarly proves this over and over again), but it’s too late, the date’s already on her way.
 Carly asks him to have her wait while he does the show.
 No.